Superfood Raw Organic Walnuts and Vitamin E

 Raw Candied Walnuts Recipe

-When eating raw walnuts, I always recommend getting them organic.
-But if you choose to cook this or use them in some sort of recipe, then might I suggest candied walnuts.
+If you choose to cook them or use them in some sort of recipe, then might I suggest this candied walnuts recipe.
 These are a nice snack and popular, especially around the holidays like Thanksgiving and Christmas.

 If you’d rather buy them, then I recommend Trader Joe’s Candied Walnuts.

 Thrive Market is an online store which delivers organic food to your door.
 You can find Grass-Fed Meats and Pasture-Raised non-GMO Chicken in its variety of organic selections.